thierno953/SOC_ANALYST/Elastic_Stack_Windows/Task#2.md

-# Enquête sur les abus de PowerShell sur les machines Windows
+# Investigating PowerShell Abuse on Windows Machines

-#### Objectif
+#### Objective

-- Détecter une utilisation malveillante de PowerShell.
+- Verify ELK and Fleet Agent setup

-- Utiliser ELK avec Sysmon et Windows Event Logs pour la visibilité.
+- Simulate the attack using PowerShell and visualize the alert

-- Déclencher et analyser un comportement suspect (ex : téléchargement de fichier de test EICAR via PowerShell).
+- Perform incident response

-#### Vérifier l’intégration des logs dans ELK
+## Verify Log Integration in ELK

-- Dans l’interface Kibana :
+- In the Kibana interface:

-- Aller dans :
+- Navigate to:

 `Management > Integrations > Windows`

-- Vérifier que les sources suivantes sont **actives** :
+- Ensure the following sources are **enabled**:

   - Forwarded